NGWPC/autoeval-jobs/interfaces/interfaces.md

 ## Metrics Calculator (`metrics_calculator`)

-**Implementation status:  Will be implemented in NGWPC PI-6**

 ### Example command

 From inside the metrics-dev container would run command below:

 ```
-python metrics.py --agreement_path /path/to/agreement/ --metrics_path /path/to/metrics/json
+python metrics.py --agreement_map_path /path/to/agreement.tif --metrics_path /path/to/metrics.csv --chunk_size 1024
 ```

 This example lists all possible arguments.
 See yaml files for optional vs required arguments.

-**Note on implementation memory usage:** The inundate and mosaicker jobs limit the memory used for raster processing by setting the GDAL_CACHEMAX environment variable.
-If the rioxarray based GVAL is used for the metrics_calculator job then a different argument or arguments will be needed to constrain the memory usage of the raster handling involved in the metrics calculation.
-If GVAL can't be made to limit its memory usage we will need to pursue a different approach.

 ### Description
 This job is designed to take an agreement map raster and calculate summary metrics of the agreement of two FIMs over a given ROI.

 ### Arguments
+- **chunk_size**
+  - This is the windowing size to use.
+Windowing is used to process large rasters on memory limited machines.
+This is an optional argument that defaults to 1024 by 1024 chunks.

 ### Input
 - **agreement_path**
   - Path to an agreement raster over which the metrics will be calculated.

 ### Output
 - **metrics_path**
-  - The output will be a json file containing the metrics the user requested. `metrics_calculator.yml` lists a small subset of possible metrics.
+  - The output will be a csv file containing the metrics the user requested. `metrics_calculator.yml` lists a small subset of possible metrics.

 ---